dldc-packages/stack/README.md

 The `with()` method will return a new instance of `Stack` with the new value.
 The original `stack` is not modified.

-_Note_: You cannot remove a value from a stack, you can only override it with a new value.

 You can pass multiple providers to the `with()` method: